TrW236/LaneLines-Advanced/README.md

 This function can smooth the lanes detection between frames.

 ### 2. I defined a class called ``Organizer`` to control the whole video processing.
 The ``organizer`` has a function ``process_img``.
-This function control the every image processing.
-When the ``organizer`` find that the detected lines are not accepted it will take the polynomial from the previous valid frame.
-The previous valid polynomials is saved in the ``organizer``.
+This function controls the every image processing.
+When the ``organizer`` found that the detected lines were not accepted, it would take the polynomial from the previous valid frame.
+The previous valid polynomials were saved in the ``organizer``.

-A test result is below.
+A test result is shown below.

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/laneLines_advanced/prepVideo.png" alt="test img" width="888">